thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

     The semantics of this are similar to a "is_deleted" field.
 To "delete" an object, you set its ``state`` from ``active`` to ``terminated``, but leave the object in the database.
-This means you never delete an object's history and an user can't mess up *too* bad.
+This means you never delete an object's history and an user can't mess up *too* badly.

     This field seems to be only ever checked in a smattering of UI classes, namely `CorpusNavigatorPart.java`_, `AnnotationsPart.java`_, `SignTextComposite.java`_ and `EgyTextEditorPart.java`_.